 - Ceramic “frit” patterns and gradients are baked onto the north end of the building to filter and diffuse sunlight while mitigating solar gain.

-- Insulated stick built glass fin curtainwall with low-iron glass and low-e coating optimizes energy and allows for maximum transparency.
-Each of the glass fins is unique: length 1.2 to 9 m, depth 34 to 61 cm, build-up 3 x 10 / 12 / 15 mm, weight 70 kg to 620 kg.
+- An insulated stick built glass fin curtainwall with low-iron glass and low-e coating optimizes energy and allows for maximum transparency.
+Each of the glass fins is unique.

-- Unitized aluminum mullion curtainwall with integrated GFRC elements clads the north end of the building.
+- A unitized aluminum mullion curtainwall with integrated GFRC elements clads the north end of the building.

-- The West Court, a garden space shared between the new building and adjacent student residences, features local plant species from the Palisades, and views across the Hudson River and to the George Washington Bridge.
+- The West Court, a garden space shared between the new building and adjacent student residences, features local plant species from the Palisades and views of the Hudson River and the George Washington Bridge.

-- The South Court, a new green space created by configuring the entry to the CUMC parking garage to create a landscaped garden with shaded seating areas and views of the Hudson River.
+- The South Court, a new green space created by configuring the entry to the Columbia University Medical Center parking garage to create a landscaped garden with shaded seating areas and views of the Hudson River

-A network of social and study spaces distributed across oversized landings along an open 14-story stair—a single, interconnected vertical space that extends from the lobby to the top of the building.
+This network of social and study spaces is distributed across oversized landings along an open 14-story stair—a single, interconnected vertical space that extends from the lobby to the top of the building.

-- Sky Lounge: Intimate and informal gathering space for study groups
+- Sky Lounge: An intimate and informal gathering space for study groups

-- Active Learning Classrooms: Divided by operable partitions, these 30 / 60 person flexible spaces offer indirect sunlight and controlled views through continuous, full height windows.
-Flexible furniture configurations are made possible by distributed power and data at the floor, and suspended ceilings.
+- Active learning classrooms: Divided by operable partitions, these 30-60 person spaces offer indirect sunlight and controlled views through continuous, full-height windows.
+Flexible furniture configurations are enabled by distributed power and data at the floor and suspended ceilings.

-- Stepped Lounge: A tiered study lounge (on floors 11-12 and 7-8) provides opportunity for formal and informal study.
+- Stepped lounge: This tiered study lounge on the 7th-8th and 11th-12th floors provides opportunities for formal and informal study.

-- Study Spaces: A range of intimate lounge style and desk areas are distributed throughout the study cascade.
+- Study spaces: A range of lounge-style and desk areas are distributed throughout the study cascade.

-- Anatomy Quad: Suspended booms with integrated screens and task lighting.
-Large footprint and central location allows for flexible use.
+- Anatomy quad: Suspended booms with integrated screens and task lighting.
+The central location allows for flexible use.

-- Multi-purpose Auditorium: A 263-seat flexible space used for campus wide events including lectures, screenings, events and concerts.
+- Multi-purpose auditorium: A 263-seat flexible space used for campus-wide events like lectures, screenings, events, and concerts

 - Lobby: The space is formed by a seating area, café, and a “study bar” overlooking the outdoor courts

-- Environmental assets such as fixed and operable shading to optimize the regulation of daylighting and solar gain by program area
+- Environmental assets like fixed and operable shading optimize the regulation of daylighting and solar gain by program area

 - An innovative mechanical system designed to maximize tenant comfort and minimize energy and water use within the building

-- Green roof technologies that reduce the heat-generating effects of urban asphalt and concrete, lower building energy consumption, and recycle stormwater runoff
+- Green roof technologies reduce the heat-generating effects of urban asphalt and concrete, decrease building energy consumption, and recycle stormwater runoff

-- Use of native plantings adapted to the area’s sun and wind conditions to minimize irrigation requirements and produce year-round texture, color, and shelter.
+- Native plantings adapted to the area’s sun and wind conditions minimize irrigation requirements and produce year-round texture, color, and shelter

 - Total building height: 220’-0”